LSE-ME204/me204-2024-project-ntelloyoung/README.md

 # Project MobyGames
-Collect information from the the video games on the first Xbox
+Collect information from the video games on the first Xbox

 ## Team
 * Nicolas Tello